JDGTelus/sdm-tools/README.md

 - **Timezone Awareness**: Activity buckets respect configured timezone for accurate tracking
 - **Offline Capable**: The HTML dashboard works without internet connectivity
 - **Self-Contained Report**: All data is embedded at generation time, no external API calls
+- **Complete Commit Tracking**: Uses `git log --all` to capture commits from all branches, including feature branches that may not be merged yet.
+This ensures comprehensive developer activity tracking.

 ## Troubleshooting